1995parham-teaching/interviews/questions/README.md

 ### Channels and Synchronization

-- Did you use channels? where did you use them?
+- Did you use channels?
+Where did you use them?
 - Buffer/Unbuffered Channels
 - `select`
 - Sync Package (Mutex and Semaphore, WaitGroup)